unbit/uwsgi-docs/Snippets.rst

 Snippets
 ========

-This is a collection of the most "funny" uses of uWSGI features
+This is a collection of some of the most "fun" uses of uWSGI features.

 X-Sendfile emulation
 --------------------

-Even if your frontend proxy/webserver does not support X-Sendfile (or cannot access your static resources) you can emulate it using offloading (your process/thread will delegate the static file serving to offload threads
+Even if your frontend proxy/webserver does not support X-Sendfile (or cannot access your static resources) you can emulate it using uWSGI's internal offloading (your process/thread will delegate the actual static file serving to offload threads).

 .. code-block:: ini